San Diego Workers’ Compensation Insurance Lawyer

 - Using a third-party to handle tasks such as billing and issue of payment

-Any one of these examples is reason to file a claim.
-California has laws in place to protect employees from exactly these situations, but it sometimes takes the authority of a San Diego workers’ compensation bad faith lawyer to procure proper compensation.
+Any one of these examples is a reason to file a claim.
+California has laws in place to protect employees from exactly these situations, but it sometimes takes the authority of a San Diego workers’ compensation insurance lawyer to procure proper compensation.
 For more information on how to handle a bad faith claim, the California Department of Industrial Relations has an online resource full of useful information.

-Proving Workers’ Compensation Bad Faith
+Proving Workers’ Compensation Bad Faith in California

-Proving a claim is in bad faith takes work and documentation showing failure to process the claim, a denial of a claim with no reason attached, or a payment for a much smaller amount than the policy is for are all good evidence for building a case.
+Proving a claim is in bad faith takes work and documentation showing failure to process the claim, a denial of a claim with no reason attached, or payment for a much smaller amount than the policy is for are all good evidence for building a case.
 This can be a very tricky process, especially if the insurance company is not willing to provide documentation or if the case turns into a game of he said, she said.

 Be sure to keep a file filled with all the documentation related to the case.
 Records of healthcare visits, hospital stays, rehabilitation therapy, and pay stubs from before the accident are all necessary forms of proof.
 Also, keep any correspondence from the insurance company, a record of any phone calls, and any other documentation that might be relevant.